JoseJuan98/stock-price-prediction/docs/Project_Report.md

 This project provided valuable insights into the predictive modeling of stock prices using time series data.
 Through comprehensive data preparation, modeling, and evaluation, we identified effective strategies and models for stock price prediction.

-Future could focus on enhancing model architectures and integrating more diverse data sources to improve prediction accuracy.
+In the future could focus on enhancing model architectures and integrating more diverse data sources to improve prediction accuracy.